mscarter942899/Repl-Prompt-Master/replit.md

 6. **Immutable Receipts**: SHA-256 hashed trade records

 ### Item Management Commands (Owner Only)
-- `/manage add` - Add a new item with name, value, rarity, and image
+- `/manage add` - Add a new item with name, value, rarity, and image (supports file uploads!)
-- `/manage update` - Update an existing item's details
+- `/manage update` - Update an existing item's details (supports file uploads!)
 - `/manage setvalue` - Quickly update an item's value
-- `/manage setimage` - Set or update an item's image URL
+- `/manage setimage` - Set or update an item's image (supports file uploads!)
 - `/manage delete` - Remove an item from the database
 - `/manage list` - View all items for a game (paginated)
 - `/manage bulkvalue` - Update multiple item values at once (JSON format)

+### Image Upload Support
+You can upload images directly from your device when managing items:
+- Supported formats: PNG, JPEG, GIF, WebP
+- Maximum file size: 8MB
+- Simply attach an image when using `/manage add`, `/manage update`, or `/manage setimage`
+- You can also still use image URLs if preferred

 ### Slash Commands
 - `/trade create` - Create a trade offer